AnnaIordanidou/FuelConsumptionEstimation/README.md

 ### Fuel Consumption Prediction Using Driving Behavior Profiles

+To better assess the impact of driving behavior on overall fuel consumption, a weighted model was developed.
+Instead of analyzing each trip or segment separately, this approach calculates a single, aggregated fuel consumption score per driver, taking into account how often they exhibit aggressive, normal, or economical driving patterns.

+Each driver's fuel consumption is weighted by the proportion of time they spend in each behavior cluster.
+This provides a more holistic view of their long-term driving habits and allows us to explore whether it's possible to predict their overall consumption based solely on their behavior profile.

+The goal of this model is not just prediction accuracy, but to explore how well behavioral patterns alone can explain real-world fuel usage trends.

 For the second method, we calculated the weighted fule consumption to use it as a target for our model, according to this formula:
 ```math
 \text{Weighted Fuel Consumption} = p_1 * FL_{Aggressive} + p_2*FL_{Normal} + p_3*FL_{Slow/Eco}